-ESR develops and operates national surveillance programmes that collect data on these diseases.
+ESR develops and operates national surveillance programmes that collect data on more than 50 diseases in New Zealand that are notifiable.
 These programmes are carefully designed by our surveillance experts to ensure that they are robust and representative.
 This means ensuring that enough of the right clinical specimens are collected from the right people in the right locations across the country.
 Our experts analyse and interpret the data to provide intelligence including, identification of outbreaks, descriptions of disease spread and explanations for disease patterns and trends.

 Ensuring that surveillance programmes are well designed is really important as the data being collected needs to be good enough to provide sound intelligence.
 This is critical when the intelligence is being used to make decisions about putting in place disease control measures or monitoring how well the measures are working.

 What is a surveillance case definition?